silnrsi/wstr/src/content/docs/support/policies.md

 We reserve the right to change these policies at any time.

-If you have feedback, questions or concerns please contact us.
+If you have feedback, questions or concerns please [contact us][contact].

 [acknowledgements]: /support/acknowledgements
+[contact]: /support/contact
 [ccbysa4]: https://creativecommons.org/licenses/by-sa/4.0/